bbc/psammead/packages/components/psammead-grid/README.md

 ### Frequenty Asked Questions

-- When should I use the `wrapper` prop?
+- When should I use the `item` prop?
-  - The `wrapper` prop should be used on a parent Grid element.
-It defines the grid, using the `columns` prop's values to define how many columns to define at each breakpoint.
+  - The `item` prop should be used on a child Grid element, that is a direct child of a `<Grid>`.
+Using the `columns` prop's values you can choose how many columns to span at each breakpoint.
-  - It can and should be used whenever you're defining a new grid.
-[See nested grid example.](#nested-grid).
-It should be used in any case where you're defining a new nested grid.
+  - It can and should be used whenever you're defining a new grid item - something that you want to span a set number of columns at a breakpoint.
 - When should I use the `columns` prop?
   - This should always be defined.
+  - For a `<Grid>` element, it's the number of columns the grid has.
-For a Grid element that is not a `wrapper`, it's the number of columns it should span.
+  - For a `<Grid item>` element, it's the number of columns it should span.
 - When should I use the `startOffset` prop?
   - `startOffset` is an object just like the `columns` prop.
 You can set it on a Grid child element to start it at a column other than the first one.
   - If you don't pass it in, the value defaults to 1, the start of the grid.
 - Why is there no vertical spacing on the grid?
   - The Grid implementation only has gutters/margins for columns, [according to the GEL specification](https://www.bbc.co.uk/gel/guidelines/grid#grid-sizes).
 This is to allow flexibility for a variety of spacing.
 To add vertical spacing, you should add padding/margin/top/bottom to the contents.

 <!-- ### When not to use this component -->